nasa/fprime/docs/Design/data-products.md

   data: [1024] F32
 }
-@ A record containing fixed-size data product record FixedSizeDataRecord: FixedSizeData
+@ A record containing fixed-size data product record FixedSizeDataRecord: FixedSizeData id 0x00
 @ A record containing a variable-size array product record F32ArrayRecord: F32 array id 0x01
 ```

 #### 3.2.3.
 Containers

-A container is a data structure that  records.
+A container is a data structure that stores records.
 When defining a producer component, you can specify one or more containers.
 Each container specified in a component can store
 any of the records specified in the component.